Major Themes

 ________

-While you prefer to learn by using the highest score above, you will best learn by using all three styles, rather than your preferred learning style.
+While you prefer to learn by using the method with the highest score, you will normally learn best by using all three styles, rather than just your preferred learning style.

 Reliability and Validity

-This survey was designed as a learning tool for use in training programs such as leadership development and learning-to-learn (metalearning), rather than a research tool, thus it has not been formally checked for reliability or validity.
+This survey was designed as a learning tool for use in training programs, such as leadership development and learning-to-learn (metalearning), rather than a research tool, thus it has not been formally checked for reliability or validity.
 However, in order to be of any use to the learners, it has to be fairly accurate.
-My qualifications include a B.A. in psychology, a M.A. in Human Resource Development, and several years designing and delivering various learning and training programs.
-In addition, I have received feedback from various sources and has been updated several times.